ajtock/NGS_intro_Cambridge_SysBio/README.md

 </p></details>

 We should now have an ouput file containing alignments in [Sequence Alignment/Map (SAM) format](https://samtools.github.io/hts-specs/SAMv1.pdf).
-Have a look at the first 6 alignments using [SAMtools](http://www.htslib.org/doc/samtools.html).
+Print to stdout the first 6 lines of the "alignment section" of the SAM file using [SAMtools](http://www.htslib.org/doc/samtools.html) (by default, `samtools view` doesn't output the SAM "header section").

 ```
 samtools view results/bowtie2/SRR3166543_top1M_MappedOn_TAIR10_chr_all.sam | head -n 6